Amaretti Cookies

 Preheat Oven + Prep Baking Sheet

-Preheat oven.
-Line a baking sheet with parchment paper.
+Preheat oven to 350° F. Line a baking sheet with parchment paper.
 Set aside.

 Whisk Egg Whites to Form Peaks

-Whisk egg whites until very soft peaks form.
-You are looking for lots of foaming bubbles, but not stiff.
+In a large bowl, whisk egg whites until very soft peaks form.
+You are looking for lots of foaming bubbles, but not quite stiff peaks.
+You could use an electric hand mixer or stand mixer for this step, but I feel like a whisk does this job perfectly.

 Whisk in Almond Extract + Sugar